Learning Abroad Center

 • 3 UofM credit internship: you will work 20 hours per week at your internship site and enroll in the Global Internship Program course for 3 UofM credits (30 contact hours).

-• 6 UofM credit internship: you will work 30 hours per week at your internship site and enroll in the Global Internship Program course for 6 UofM credits (45 contact hours).
+• **6 UofM credit internship: you will work 20 hours per week at your internship site and enroll in the Global Internship Program course for 6 UofM credits (45 contact hours).
 You will have additional projects, assignments, and activities that make up the additional contact and work hours spent on the course, but the time spent at the internship site is the same per week as the 3 UofM credit internship.

 Internship Placements

-See sample internship placements for an idea of what you might expect for a placement.
+Refer to the CEA CAPA Career Fields website for an idea of what you might expect for a placement.
 Past internships have been in the fields listed below, but this is not a complete list.
 If you do not see the field you are interested in, inquire with your program advisor about the possibility of doing an internship in that field.

 • Administration